TeselaGen/fsml.org/website/docs/examples/phycus-parser-example.md

 import * as fs from 'fs';
 import papaparse from 'papaparse';

-// Main function of the FSML Parser Pplugin. const run: (file) => {
+// Main function of the FSML Parser Plugin. const run: (file) => {

     // Reads the file in case its a filepath and converts the buffer stream into a string